zhaoshenzhai/mathwiki/Notes/metric_space.md

 {{< /env >}}

 This allows continuity to be phrased purely in terms of the open sets in $X,Y$, and thereby generalizing this concept to topological spaces.
-It also defines a {{< link file="functor" display="functor" type="references" >}} $\catmet_c\to\cattop$, where $\catmet_c$ is the {{< link file="category" display="category" type="references" >}} of metric spaces with continuous maps.
-In this way, many concepts that were previously defined for metric spaces are now subsumed by their topological characterizations.
+Thus, many concepts that were previously defined for metric spaces are now subsumed by their topological characterizations.

 <br>

-&emsp;&emsp;However, this functor is not surjective, and its (object) image forms the following important class of topological spaces.
+&emsp;&emsp;It also defines a {{< link file="functor" display="functor" type="references" >}} $\catmet_c\to\cattop$, where $\catmet_c$ is the {{< link file="category" display="category" type="references" >}} of metric spaces with continuous maps.
+However, this functor is not surjective, and its (object) image forms the following important class of topological spaces.

 {{< env type="definition" >}}